dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 However _entityInformation.isNew(entity)_ is as simple as assuming that entity is not new when it has not null id.
 This will be true for ids assigned by db but not for these assigned by app.
 My _Worker_ got his id assigned on creation - long before he was persisted.

 #### Delivering isNew info

-Of course with the framework like Spring there is a way to handle it.
-In [documentation](http://docs.spring.io/spring-data/jpa/docs/1.10.5.RELEASE/reference/html/#jpa.entity-persistence.saving-entites) we can read that:
+Of course with a framework like Spring there is a way to handle it.
+In [documentation](http://docs.spring.io/spring-data/jpa/docs/1.10.5.RELEASE/reference/html/#jpa.entity-persistence.saving-entites) we can read about options for detection whether an entity is new or not:

 ![isNew() detection]({{ site.baseurl }}/images/2016-11-20-natural-key-persist/isNewDetection.png "isNew() detection")